|Hallelujah Junction page 1 -Digging & Visiting info page

 in some cases I made a significant donation to work the site

-least two claims in the area.
-The public should be aware that
+under license.
+The public should be aware that at any time

-at any time they are on the claims without permission and
+they are on the claims without permission and are stealing

-are stealing minerals that this might result in an arrest as well
+minerals that this might result in an arrest as well as

 generally not a major thing with employers, being prosecuted